Colin MacKinnon's

 She had been born in Ireland to English parents.
 Her father, William Bowles, who died shortly after she was born, was a mathematician and had taught logic at Queen’s College, Cork; her mother, Mary Catoe Bowles, also deceased, had been a feminist writer and teacher of mathematics.
 Flora was married to a man named Wilfrid Michael Lijak, who was Polish by birth, British by nationality.
 She had, in fact, been married to Lijak and living in London when she and Billy had had their disastrous affair.

 Now she and Lijak lived in New York City, where he had a lucrative business trading in rare books and illuminated manuscripts.
-The Great War served only to make Lijak’s trade more prosperous, for such antiquarian items had become harder to get in North America, while the war was further enriching the upper reaches of the American business class, Lijak’s natural clientèle.
+The Great War served only to make Lijak’s trade more prosperous, for such antiquarian items had become harder to obtain in North America, while the war was further enriching the upper reaches of the American business class, Lijak’s natural clientèle.
 Her husband’s sales office occupied a small suite on the top floor, the 16th, of the new and prestigious Aeolian Building, whose clean, vertical lines soared gracefully over 42nd Street just west of Fifth Avenue.
 On the frosted glass window of the office door discreet black lettering read: “Lijak Rare Books and Prints.
 Incunabula.
 Woodcuts.
 Maps.
 Early Printed Books.
 W.M.
 Lijak, Prop.”
 With its view looking over Bryant Park and the New York Public Library and its location at the heart of the city’s commercial district, Lijak’s office was the perfect place to entertain wealthy bibliophiles.
 He counted amongst his customers Henry Clay Frick, the industrialist, and J.P.
 “Jack” Morgan, Jr., son of the late financier.
 Each was known to visit Lijak Rare Books and Prints and sit chatting with its proprietor, a charming and learned raconteur.

 Returning through the park Flora thought on her - she must use the term - hallucination.
 She would not allow it to upset her.
 She most certainly would not be frightened.
 Things of the sort sometimes happened to people.
 It was singular and queer, but that was all.
 She was not losing her mind.